What Is Hair Loss?

 At any one time, about 90% of the hair on a person's scalp is growing.
 Each follicle has its own life cycle that can be influenced by age, disease, and a wide variety of other factors.
 This life cycle is divided into three phases:

-- Anagen -- active hair growth that lasts between two to six years
+- Anagen -- active hair growth that generally lasts between two to eight years

 - Catagen -- transitional hair growth that lasts two to three weeks

 - Telogen -- resting phase that lasts about two to three months; at the end of the resting phase the hair is shed and a new hair replaces it and the growing cycle starts again.

 As people age, their rate of hair growth slows.